By Rick Steves

 Viewing this monument gains even more emotional impact when you realize what happened on this spot: During a WWII bombing attack, several hundred people were buried alive when the cellar they were using as shelter was demolished.

-Austria was led into World War II by Germany, which annexed the country in 1938, saying Austrians were wannabe Germans anyway.
-But Austrians are not Germans — never were, never will be.
+Austria was led into World War II by Germany, which annexed the country in 1938 with disturbingly little resistance, saying Austrians were wannabe Germans anyway.
+But Austrians are not Germans (this makes for an interesting topic of conversation with Austrians you may meet).
 They're quick to proudly tell you that Austria was founded in the 10th century, whereas Germany wasn't born until 1870.
 For seven years just before and during World War II (1938–1945), there was no Austria.
 In 1955, after 10 years of joint occupation by the victorious Allies, Austria regained total independence on the condition that it would be forever neutral (and never join NATO or the Warsaw Pact).
 To this day, Austria is outside of NATO (and Germany).